 What is your insurance designed to cover?

-Not only is it important to learn what it means to sue, but it’s also important to learn how you are covered.
-Our clients are often surprised by the amount of money that their insurance companies are willing to pay — and not in a good way.
-They wonder what their insurance actually covers if they receive so little when they file a claim.
+Not only is it essential to learn what it means to sue, but it’s also important to learn how you are covered.
+Our clients are often surprised by the amount of money that their insurance companies are willing to pay — and not in the right way.
+They wonder what their insurance covers if they receive so little when they file a claim.
 A lawyer’s job is to work with insurance companies to make sure you are fairly compensated so you’re not stuck with the first offer they send to you.

 In particular, your auto insurance is designed to cover your medical expenses and auto repair costs.
 Most policies also cover passengers in your car and protect you if the driver at fault doesn’t have insurance.